Gifted and Talented Legislation

 "Gifted and talented student" means a student who possesses or demonstrates a high level of ability in one or more content areas when compared to his chronological peers in the school district and who requires modification of his educational program if he is to achieve in accordance with his capabilities.Identification Process

-Identification of students for gifted and talented programming is based on multiple measures that include, but is not limited to, demonstrated academic achievement, grades, student performance and/or products, parent, student, and/or teacher recommendation, and traits of giftedness including intellectual ability and academic skills (verbal/linguistic, logical/mathematics, science, and social studies/history).
+Identification for gifted and talented students is based on multiple measures that include, but is not limited to, academic achievement, grades, student performance and/or products, parent, student, and/or teacher recommendation, and traits of giftedness including intellectual ability and academic skills (verbal/linguistic, logical/mathematics, science, and social studies/history).

 Should a parent/guardian wish to make a complaint that the district has not complied with the provisions of the Strengthening Gifted and Talented Education Act, the first point of contact is the building principal and/or designee.